Upgrading from Vaadin 23

 -

-Vaadin 24 is based on Servlet 6 specifications and is compatible with the Jakarta EE 10.
+Vaadin 24 is based on Servlet 6 specifications.
+It’s compatible with Jakarta EE 10.
 Vaadin encapsulates the usage of the classes from

 javax